 Fair warning: The water here is HOT, running 102-104ºF.
 It felt scalding at first touch, and even after I grew accustomed to it I only went in up to my knees.
 But it worked wonders on my aching leg muscles after the 723-foot climb, and Mary (who doesn’t get overheated as easily as I do) found it delightfully therapeutic.

-Our Coron, Palawan trip was sponsored by Club Paradise and the Tourism Promotions Board Philippines.
+Our Coron trip was sponsored by Club Paradise and the Tourism Promotions Board Philippines.
 But we will never compromise our obligation to our readers.
 Our opinions remain our own.

 The co-founder of Green Global Travel and Green Travel Media, Bret Love is a journalist/editor with over 21 years of experience.
 He’s been published in over 100 publications, including American Way, the Atlanta Journal-Constitution, National Geographic, Rolling Stone and Yahoo Travel.
 In recent years he has emerged as an in-demand public speaker and teacher, covering topics from branding and content marketing to responsible travel and how DMOs can work with travel bloggers.
-He’s also a prominent travel industry marketing strategist, managing content, social media and influencer marketing for companies such as Discover Corps and International Expeditions.
+He’s also a prominent travel industry marketing strategist, managing content, social media and influencer marketing for companies such as International Expeditions and Zegrahm Expeditions.